 The secret to softer and shinier hair just might be in your pantry.
 Olive oil may be a popular cooking ingredient, but it’s also a wonderful natural way to condition your hair.

-Many vegetable oils will help soften your hair, but olive oil is a common oil that’s found in most grocery stores, so it’s easy to find.
-This oil has many benefits for your hair and scalp, and it makes an excellent inexpensive and easy hair treatment.
+Many vegetable oils will soften your hair.
+Olive oil is stocked in most grocery stores, so it’s easy to find.
+Plus, this oil has many benefits for your hair and scalp.
+In addition, it makes an excellent inexpensive and simple hair treatment.

-Heat styling with a curling iron or flat iron and coloring your hair can leave your hair dull and lifeless.
+Heat styling with a curling iron or flat iron and coloring your hair can leave your hair dry, brittle and lifeless.
 Just a few minutes with an olive oil treatment can revive your hair and make it look and feel better.

 This popular carrier oil is also a natural emollient.
 It can penetrate the shaft of your hair, leaving you with healthier hair and improve the elasticity of your hair.
 This can help reduce frizzy hair, making hair more manageable.